Requirements and Coursework

 Undergraduates can concentrate their studies in one of these four subfields.
 All degrees granted to undergraduate students are in Anthropology rather than the area of concentration.

-Majors are encouraged to take ANT 2000 in their first year of coursework.
+Majors are encouraged to take ANT 2000 in their first year of coursework but it is not required.
 Of the remaining 18 hours, 15 must be 3000 level and above.
 The remaining required three hours of anthropology may be at any level (1000-6000).
 A grade of “C” or better must be earned in all anthropology classes.
 Grades of S/U (satisfactory/unsatisfactory) are not accepted when assessing course credits.

-All anthropology majors are also required to take either STA 2122 (Statistics for the Social Sciences) or STA 2023 (Introduction to Statistics).
+All anthropology majors are also required to take STA 2023 (Introduction to Statistics).
 These three hours are in addition to the 34 hours of anthropology.
 A grade of “C” or better is required.

 Once you have completed the core requirements, you may either focus your studies on one of the four fields of anthropology or take classes in various theoretical and geographic foci.
 You should select upper-division electives that complement your interests in anthropology and career goals.
 Because of our department’s established synergies, many students pursue African studies, Latin American studies or Classics.
 A variety of options are available from which to choose classes.
 You should consult with a faculty member with expertise in your area of interest for suggestions on additional classes.